E A Copen

 What was one of the most surprising things you learned in creating your books?

 Readers all have their favorite characters, and it’s probably not going to be who you expect.
 I obviously have my favorite characters, but they don’t tend to be the same people readers attach to.
 And it really varies from person to person who they like and why.
 It’s one of my favorite things to hear from readers, the answer to the question: Who’s your favorite character and why?

 Tell me three unique things about you.

-Thank you for taking part in Galaxy of Authors!
+E.A., thank you for participating in Galaxy of Authors!